 - Drink plenty of water.
 Adequate hydration is another important tool for supporting your immune system.

 - Cover your nose and mouth when sneezing or coughing.
-If you don't have a tissue handy, sneeze or cough into your elbow rather than into your hands (as demonstrated on Parks and Rec).
+If you don't have a tissue handy, sneeze or cough into your elbow rather than into your hands.

 AFTER THE EVENT